The moduli space of matroids: Cross ratios and rescaling classes

 Since both $k_M^w$ and $k_M^f$ are ordered blue fields, we are done if we can show that $(k_M^w)^\times$ is isomorphic to the product of $(k_M^f)^\times$ with a free abelian group.
-By Theorem \ref{thm: the unit group of the weak universal pasture is the Tutte group}, we have $(k_M^w)^\times\simeq\T_M$, and by Corollary \ref{cor: the inner Tutte group is the unit group of the foundation}, this isomorphism restricts to an isomorphism $(k_M^f)^\times\simeq\T_M^{(0)}$.
+By Theorem \ref{thm: the unit group of the universal pasture is the Tutte group}, we have $(k_M^w)^\times\simeq\T_M$, and by Corollary \ref{cor: the inner Tutte group is the unit group of the foundation}, this isomorphism restricts to an isomorphism $(k_M^f)^\times\simeq\T_M^{(0)}$.
 By definition, $\T_M^{(0)}$ is the kernel of $\deg_E:\T_M\to\Z^E$.
 Thus the quotient $\T_M/\T_M^{(0)}$ is isomorphic to a subgroup of $\Z^E$ and is therefore free abelian.
 This proves our claim. \end{proof}

-\begin{rem} We will see in Corollary \ref{cor: the weak universal pasture as Laurent seris over the foundation with s=n-c} that the number $s$ of variables in $k_M^f[T_1^{\pm1},\dotsc,T_s^{\pm1}]$ is equal to $n - c$, where $n=\#E$ and $c$ is the number of connected components of $M$. \end{rem}
+\begin{rem} We will see in Corollary \ref{cor: the universal pasture as Laurent seris over the foundation with s=n-c} that the number $s$ of variables in $k_M^f[T_1^{\pm1},\dotsc,T_s^{\pm1}]$ is equal to $n - c$, where $n=\#E$ and $c$ is the number of connected components of $M$. \end{rem}

-\begin{df} Let $F$ be a pasture and $t_F:F\to\K$ the terminal map.
-A matroid $M$ is \emph{weakly (resp. strongly) representable over $F$} if there is a weak (resp. strong) $F$-matroid $M'$ whose pushforward under $t_f$ is $M$. \end{df}
+\begin{df} Let $F$ be an idyll and $t_F:F\to\K$ the terminal map.
+A matroid $M$ is \emph{weakly (resp. strongly) representable over $F$} if there is a weak (resp. strong) $F$-matroid $M'$ whose pushforward under $t_F$ is $M$. \end{df}

 Equivalently, $M$ is weakly (resp. strongly) representable over $F$ if and only if $\cX_M^w(F)$ (resp. $\cX_M(F)$) is nonempty.
 The following result is motivated by a theorem of Pendavingh and van Zwam, cf.\ \cite[Thm.\ 2.27]{Pendavingh-vanZwam10a}.